-During flight speed of approximately 250 km/h and altitude of approximately 1,000 meters with standard characteristics of a sensor (130,000 emissions / second), the data on position of points on the ground with density of up to 100 dots/m2 have been gathered.
+Figure 1.
+Products of laser scanning of Tisa river in Serbia (Digital Surface Model - top left, Digital Terrain Model - top right, Orto-foto map on DTM - down), [1], [2] Modern Acquisition Technology of Spatial Data as a Basis of Environmental Engineering and Planning Projects, (7334) During flight speed of approximately 250 km/h and altitude of approximately 1000 meters with standard characteristics of a sensor (130000 emissions / second), the data on position of points on the ground with density of up to 100 dots/m2 have been gathered.
 Usual relative accuracy of a model with calculated omission of GPS and inertial system amounts to 5-7 cm.
 Absolute error is always better than 15 cm and it can be significantly reduced by use of control points on the ground.
-Almost all modern LIDAR systems, next to GPS, IMU and laser scanner, also integrate RGB/NIR (Red - Green-Blue, Near Infra Red) cameras of high resolution which enable the making of quality orthophoto plans of resolution of up to 2 cm (depending on the height of flight above sea level).
-Survey with LIDAR is carried out while moving and the system can be mounted to a vehicle in the aim of a scanning corridor, such as roads or similar line facilities or to an aircraft for scanning the corridor from the air.
+Almost all modern LIDAR systems, next to GPS, IMU and laser scanner also integrate RGB/NIR (Red - Green-Blue, Near Infra Red) cameras of high resolution which enable the making of quality ortho-photo plans of resolution of up to 2 cm (depending on the height of over flight).
+Survey with LIDAR is carried out while moving and the system can be mounted to a vehicle in the aim of scanning corridor such as roads or similar line facilities or to an aircraft for scanning the corridor from the air.
 LIDAR has a very simple principle of measuring.
-The scanner emits high frequency impulses and it reflects from the surface to the instrument.
+The scanner emits the high frequency impulses and it reflects from the surface to the instrument.
 The mirror inside laser transmitter moves by rotating perpendicular to the flight direction which enables the measuring in wide belt.
 Time elapsed from the emission to the return of each impulse and angle of divergence from the vertical axes of the instrument are used for determining relative position of each measured point.
-Data from laser scanning are combined with scanner position and orientation, in order to obtain three dimensional coordinate of laser print on the surface of the terrain [3].
+Data from laser scanning are combined with scanner position and orientation in order to obtain three dimensional coordinate of laser print on the surface of the terrain [3].
+After the processing of GPS vector from base stations to each measured sensor position, orientation and determining relative position on the ground in regard to the sensor, the following data are obtained: - The cloud of points of first and last echo - DSM first and last echo - RGB and NIR recording 2.2 Technique of Mobile Laser Scanning The implementation of the most recent laser scanning technique combined with the high-precision navigation system, yields a system for 3D scanning of roads, buildings and trees from moving vehicles.
+The device utilises several laser scanners where each of them performs up to 10.000 measurements per second with a scanning speed of at most 100 acts of scanning per second.
+In the case of this system different scanners, located at different places of the car platform, can be utilised.